Max Verstappen: Lower formulae (2014)

-Florida Winter Series and Formula Three
+2014: Florida Winter Series and Formula Three

-Verstappen's first experience in a racing car was at the Pembrey Circuit on 11 October 2013.
-He drove 160 laps in a Barazi-Epsilon FR2.0–10 Formula Renault car.
-The car was provided by Dutch team MP Motorsport.
-He tested for several Formula Renault 2.0 teams in 2013.
-In December 2013, Verstappen tested a Dallara F311 Formula 3 car run by Motopark Academy.
-An additional Formula Renault test followed in December at Circuito de Jerez.
-Driving for Josef Kaufmann Racing, Verstappen went faster than Formula Renault regulars like Steijn Schothorst and Matt Parry.
-At the Circuit Ricardo Tormo near Valencia, Verstappen set a faster lap time than the more experienced driver Eddie Cheever III.

-On 16 January 2014, it was announced Verstappen would make his racing debut in the non-championship Florida Winter Series.
+On 16 January 2014, it was announced Verstappen would make his junior formulae debut in the non-championship Florida Winter Series.
 On 5 February, at the second race weekend, Verstappen won the race at Palm Beach International Raceway after he started from pole.
 A few weeks later, Verstappen won his second race of the series at Homestead–Miami Speedway after beating Nicholas Latifi by 0.004 seconds.

-Following his single-seater debut in the inaugural Florida Winter Series, Verstappen drove in the FIA European Formula 3 Championship for Van Amersfoort Racing.
-Aged 16, Verstappen scored a record six consecutive victories in the series, and a record ten victories in total, along with eight retirements and one DNS (did not start); placing third in the overall rankings.
+Following his single-seater debut in the inaugural Florida Winter Series, Verstappen drove in the 2014 FIA Formula 3 European Championship for Van Amersfoort Racing.
+Aged 16, Verstappen achieved 10 victories in total—including a record six consecutive wins at Spa-Francorchamps and the Norisring—along with eight retirements and one missed start, becoming the youngest race winner and polesitter in Formula Three history at the Hockenheimring; he placed third in the overall standings, with the most wins.